 Skip to main content

-Mendelssohn - the landscapist
+Mendelssohn - The Landscapist

 A family of talents

-Portrait of Mendelssohn
+Portrait of Felix Mendelssohn as a child.

 A fertile composer